Glossary - Ingredients

 GlossaryHijikiSeaweed

-Seaweed rich in calcium & other nutrients
+A seaweed variety rich in calcium & other essential nutrients

 What is hijiki seaweed?

-Hijiki seaweed (ひじき in Japanese) is a variety of seaweed similar to wakame, and is often cooked with soybeans and "aburaage" (thin deep-fried tofu).
-Frequently sold in stores in its dried form, it must be rehydrated and then cooked before eating.
+Hijiki seaweed (ひじき in Japanese) is a type of seaweed similar to wakame, and is often cooked with soybeans and "aburaage" (thin deep-fried tofu).
+Frequently sold in stores in its dried form, it must be rehydrated and then cooked and prepared before eating.
 This seaweed is often used in salads or mixed with rice before steaming.
 The small, soft buds are called "mehijiki", and the long, chewy stems are called "nagahijiki".

 Nutrition facts